 As he passed by the History classroom, Ian stopped short.
 Loud snores vibrated through the thick wooden door.
 He could turn them in, but then again, he could do that other thing.
 His mind fogged over.
 Yes.
 That other thing that he wanted.

-They needed more friends, Wren especially.
-Dillon had said that he'd wanted her back.
+They needed more friends, Dillon had said.
+He'd wanted Wren especially, chanting the words "bring her back" over and over inside Ian's head.
 He'd be so pleased...

-He knocked sharply and waited.
+Ian knocked sharply and waited.
 After a long moment, the door creaked open and Mister Summer's head poked out.
-He was wrapped up in a heavy dressing robe, and his hair stuck out strangely from a tight-fitting black cap.
-His pale face flickered in the torch light.
-Dark veins showed through the skin on his face and neck.
+He was wrapped up in a heavy dressing robe, and his hair stuck out savagely from a tight-fitting black cap.
+His pale skin flickered in the torch light, dark veins creeping down his face and neck.